 If you change your mind or don’t get the grades you need for your firm or insurance choice, you can still apply to university through UCAS Clearing.

-From 5 July – 19 October 2021, you can apply for a course using UCAS Clearing if you’re not already holding an offer or you’ve declined your firm place on UCAS.
+From July 5-October 17 2023, you can apply for a course using Clearing if you’re not already holding an offer from a university or college, and the course still has places.

 - Ask for advice at your school/college.